collaborativebioinformatics/BioAI_manuscript/paper.md

 # Methods

 ## Team 1: Prioritizing disease-associated genes using graph neural networks

-We developed a framework to compare graph neural networks with network propagation algorithms, with the overarching objective of discovering particular aspects of these methodologies governing network-based disease-gene prioritization.
-To do this, we gathered biological interaction networks and phenotypic datasets from public databases.
-The protein-protein interaction network was created using protein-protein interaction data from the BioGRID database [@Oughtred2021-du] (https://thebiogrid.org/) and Reactome [@Milacic2024-lu] (https://reactome.org/) that capture both direct biophysical interactions and functional pathway relationships.
+We developed a framework to compare graph neural networks with network propagation algorithms.
+Our objective was to discover particular aspects of these methodologies that drive the disease-gene prioritization.
+We used a protein-protein interaction network, created using protein-protein interaction data from the BioGRID database [@Oughtred2021-du] (https://thebiogrid.org/) and Reactome [@Milacic2024-lu] (https://reactome.org/), which include biophysical interactions and functional relationships.
 In addition, we encompassed tissue-specific gene expression data from the GTEx portal [@GTEx_Consortium2013-uo] (https://www.gtexportal.org/home/) (“cerebellum”) and genetic variant information from the AstraZeneca PheWAS portal [@Wang2021-vb] (https://azphewas.com/).
-Disease-associated genes were extracted from the Human Phenotype Ontology databases (Human Phenotype Ontology) utilizing fifteen curated ataxia-related phenotypic descriptors spanning HP:0001251 through C0007758 (Table Team 1-1), accessed via Jackson Laboratory's standardized annotation framework, while secondary validation employed Genomics England's PanelApp curated hereditary ataxia panel comprising 185 genes to ensure clinical-grade gene-disease associations.
-Node feature engineering incorporated multi-dimensional biological evidence encompassing cerebellar-specific transcriptomic signatures, population-scale genetic variant statistics, and clinical phenotypic correlations to establish comprehensive gene characterization vectors that captured both molecular and clinical disease manifestations within the analytical framework.
+Disease-associated genes were extracted from the Human Phenotype Ontology database (https://hpo.jax.org) utilizing fifteen ataxia-related HPO terms (Table Team 1-1).
+The secondary validation employed 185 curated hereditary ataxia genes from the Genomics England's PanelApp (https://panelapp.genomicsengland.co.uk).

-Three software packages for disease-gene prioritization were evaluated: geneDRAGNN [@Altabaa2022-wz], XGDAG [@Mastropietro2023-pj] and Random Walk with Restart (as implemented in MultiXrank) [@Baptista2022-xb].
+We used three software packages for disease-gene prioritization: geneDRAGNN [@Altabaa2022-wz], XGDAG [@Mastropietro2023-pj] and Random Walk with Restart (as implemented in MultiXrank) [@Baptista2022-xb].
 The geneDRAGNN framework employs transfer learning that leverages pretrained disease-agnostic representations and gene embeddings generated through Node2Vec dimensionality reduction creating 107-dimensional latent space representations capturing both local neighborhood topology and global network structural properties.
 A two-layer Simplified Graph Convolution architecture, implemented via PyTorch Geometric, facilitated efficient multi-hop feature propagation through cross-entropy optimization and Adam-based parameter updating.
-The XGDAG framework integrated Positive-Unlabeled learning with GraphSAGE inductive representation learning, that addresses potential network sparsity through negative sampling mitigation.
-Random Walk with Restart served as the state-of-the-art network propagation methodology, which employs iterative probabilistic diffusion with transition probability 0.85 and restart probability 0.15 from known disease seeds until it achieves a steady-state gene scoring distribution.
-Model performance was assessed through precision, recall, F1-score, and area-under-curve.
-We ensure the accordance of our project with the FAIR principles by a well-documented GitHub repository.
+The XGDAG framework integrated Positive-Unlabeled learning with GraphSAGE inductive representation learning.
+Random Walk with Restart served as the state-of-the-art network propagation methodology, which employs iterative probabilistic diffusion with transition probability 0.85 and restart probability 0.15 from known disease genes.
+We aimed to assess the models' performance through precision, recall, F1-score, and area-under-curve.
 The overall workflow is illustrated in Figure Team 1-1, showcasing the steps from data collection and preprocessing to model training and evaluation.

 ## Team 2: AI-Driven Microbiome Analysis for Predicting Poultry Health and Performance